(Updated April 2014)

 In May 2008 Quasar Resources, an affiliate of Heathgate Resources, applied for a mining licence for the Four Mile deposit, contiguous with Beverley.
-Resources are split between the west and the east orebodies.
+Resources are split between the west and the east orebodies, and the northeast orebody is also prospective.
 Initial production was envisaged as 680 t/yr U3O8 from in situ leach mining, rising to 2000 t/yr by stage 3.
 Uranium recovery was to be through a satellite ion exchange plant at Four Mile then trucking the loaded resin to the main Beverley plant for stripping (elution) and precipitation, as is done at two US mines.
 Alliance Resources Ltd is a 25% free-carried joint venture partner.
 However, the project was delayed by legal wrangles between the partners, and Alliance considered setting up its own full treatment plant to produce 2250 t U3O8/yr, which appeared to be very competitive with Heathgate's toll treatment.

-In October 2012 Quasar announced that it would commence mining, initially from the east orebody, in 2013 at 970 t U3O8 per year.
-Quasar proposes using its nearby Pannikin satellite plant and trucking the loaded resin to Heathgate’s main plant about 8 km away for product recovery.
-The cost estimate is A$ 98 million.
+In April 2014 Quasar commenced mining, initially from the east orebody, using its nearby Pannikin satellite plant and trucking the loaded resin to Heathgate’s main plant about 10 km away for product recovery.
+The cost estimate is A$ 98 million with initial production at 970 t U3O8 per year.
 The decision does not affect Federal Court proceedings by Alliance for misleading and deceptive conduct with Alliance seeking restitution of its full ownership of the deposit.

 For Olympic Dam BHP Billiton undertook a major feasibility study on greatly expanding the mine, and in 2009 it released the 4600-page environmental impact statement for the project.
 This was approved by state and federal governments in October 2011.
 The plan is to develop a large open pit with associated infrastructure over 11 years and lift uranium production to 19,000 tonnes U3O8 per year.
 The open pit would mean that up to 98% of the ore is mined rather than 25% of it.
 Most of the uranium would be separated at the mine, but up to 2000 t/yr would be exported in copper concentrates, requiring a smelter for these in China or Japan which is subject to safeguards.
 New infrastructure would include a 280 ML/day desalination plant on Spencer Gulf, supplying 200 ML/day to the operation, and 650 MWe increase in power supply.
 The present underground mining would continue in the narrow northern part of the orebody.
 However, in August 2012 the company said that it will investigate a new and less-costly design for its planned open-pit expansion, which meant it could not approve the project in time to meet a government deadline in December.
 In November 2012 the state government granted a four-year extension, conditional on the company spending $650 million on pre-project research on heap leaching on community work.